martinbee/phaser-pac-man-movement/README.md

 - `npm start`

 ## Customize
-Change the object defined in states/index.js to create your own states, or add new states in /states/.
-Be sure to import your states and start them on the game instance defined in src/index.js.
+To customize, change the logic defined in states/

 ## Structure
-Either keep all the logic on the state/index.js or main state file or extract into separate files like so:
+Either keep all the logic in the state/stateType/index.js file or extract into separate files like so:

 ```
+// ./state/exampleState/index.js

 import preload from './preload';
 import create from './create';
 import update from './update';